Part of: Time Tools HubVisit Hub

 Because UTC is driven by perfect atomic clocks, and the Earth's rotation (which drives solar time) is slowing down, the two measurements slowly drift apart.

-To keep UTC aligned with the Earth's physical rotation (so that the sun doesn't eventually rise at midnight), scientists occasionally insert a "leap second" into UTC.
+To keep UTC aligned with the Earth's physical rotation, scientists occasionally insert a "leap second" into UTC.
 When a leap second occurs, the clock ticks:

 23:59:59